 - Go for a linux based host which also offers CPanel for easy management of your hosting account and domain, and one click WordPress installation (making it super easy to get started).
 Almost all providers will provide these things, but ask before you signup if you are not sure.

 If you have an established blog which is already getting hundreds or thousands of visitors a day, or if you are a business with a little more budget, then I highly recommend you go with one of the new breed of managed WordPress hosting companies.
 They are more expensive, but they provide a more robust service which takes care of your WordPress installation (automated updates etc), backups and site performance.
-We use a managed provider, WP Engine, for this very site.
+We use a managed provider, WPX Hosting, for this very site.

 A few things to expect when you signup with a hosting company: